Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Introduction

 \subsection{Statement of results}

 One way of studying a symplectic manifold is via its dynamics.
 In particular, there is a classical invariant of symplectic manifolds called flux, which roughly measures the amount of periodic symplectic isotopies up to Hamiltonians.
-This invariant has algebraic incarnations as studied in \cite{flux}, which can be used to distinguish $A_\infty$-categories associated to symplectic manifolds as shown in \cite{ownpaperalg}.
+This invariant has algebraic incarnations as studied by Seidel in \cite{flux}, which can be used to distinguish $A_\infty$-categories associated to symplectic manifolds as shown by us in \cite{ownpaperalg}.

-In \cite{ownpaperalg}, we have constructed a category $M_\phi$ that was expected to model the wrapped Fukaya category of an open symplectic mapping torus and we have exploited the dynamics of these categories to distinguish them.
-In this paper, we prove the equivalence of $M_\phi$ with the wrapped Fukaya category and give example applications of the main theorem, such as construction of non-deformation equivalent Liouville domains with the same topology and symplectic cohomology.
+In \cite{ownpaperalg}, we constructed a category $M_\phi$ that was expected to model the wrapped Fukaya category of an open symplectic mapping torus and we exploited the dynamics of these categories to distinguish them.
+In this paper, we prove the equivalence of $M_\phi$ with the wrapped Fukaya category and give example applications of the main theorem, such as construction of non-deformation equivalent Liouville domains with the same topology and whose symplectic cohomology groups are the same, as vector spaces.
+To our knowledge, these are the first examples of different fillings of a contact manifold that cannot be distinguished by the symplectic cohomology groups (as vector spaces), but that can be distinguished by their wrapped Fukaya categories.